Classifications of exact structures and Cohen-Macaulay-finite algebras: Introduction

 However, most of the algebras are representation-wild, and it is hopeless to understand the whole structure of the module category.
 Thus nice subcategories of module categories has attracted much attention.
 For example, in the representation theory of a commutative noetherian local ring $R$, the category $\CM R$ of Cohen-Macaulay modules has played a central role.
 For an Iwanaga-Gorenstein ring (two-sided noetherian ring satisfying $\id(\Lambda_\Lambda) = \id ({}_\Lambda \Lambda ) < \infty$), we have the natural notion of Cohen-Macaulay $\Lambda$-modules (which we call \emph{Gorenstein-projective} $\Lambda$-modules to avoid any confusion).
 In the spirit of Auslander's observation, it is natural to ask whether there exists an Auslander-type correspondence for \emph{GP-finite} Iwanaga-Gorenstein algebras (algebras $\Lambda$ such that $\GP \Lambda$ is of finite type).
 In this paper, we give an answer to this problem.

-It is well-known that an algebra $\Gamma$ is the GP-Auslander-algebra of some Iwanaga-Gorenstein algebra if and only if the global dimension of $\Gamma$ is finite.
+It is known that an algebra $\Gamma$ is the GP-Auslander-algebra of some Iwanaga-Gorenstein algebra if and only if the global dimension of $\Gamma$ is finite (see e.g. Proposition \ref{eno} below or \cite[Proposition 4]{kalck}).
+In fact, if $\Gamma$ has finite global dimension, then $\Gamma$ is Iwanaga-Gorenstein and satisfies $\GP \Gamma = \proj\Gamma$.
+Thus $\Gamma$ is GP-finite and $\Gamma$ is its own GP-Auslander algebra.
+However, there may exist another GP-finite algebra $\Lambda$ which satisfies $\GP\Lambda \equi \GP\Gamma$ (consider for example a representation-finite selfinjective algebra $\Lambda$ and its usual Auslander algebra $\Gamma$).
+Therefore, the GP-Auslander-algebra alone is not enough to classify GP-finite Iwanaga-Gorenstein algebras.

 In Theorem \ref{theorema}, we classify GP-finite Iwanaga-Gorenstein algebras by algebras with finite global dimension together with their modules satisfying a certain condition, given as follows. \begin{definition} Let $\Gamma$ be a two-sided noetherian ring and $S$ a simple right $\Gamma$-module.
 We say that $S$ satisfies the \emph{$2$-regular condition} if the following conditions are satisfied. \begin{enumerate} \item $\pd S_\Gamma = 2$. \item $\Ext^i_\Gamma (S,\Gamma) =0$ for $i =0,1$. \item $\Ext^2_\Gamma (S,\Gamma)$ is a simple left $\Gamma$-module. \end{enumerate} \end{definition} This condition is satisfied by the simple modules over commutative regular local rings of dimension $2$, and their non-commutative analogues, e.g. Artin-Schelter regular algebras, Calabi-Yau algebras, non-singular orders of dimension $2$.

-We interpret the $2$-regular condition in terms of the translation quiver $Q(\Gamma)$.
+For a finite-dimensional algebra $\Gamma$, we interpret the $2$-regular condition in terms of the translation quiver $Q(\Gamma)$.
 This is the usual quiver of $\Gamma$ together with dotted arrows corresponding to the simple $\Gamma$-modules with the $2$-regular condition (Definition \ref{const}).
 Using these concepts, we obtain the following classification, where a $\Gamma$-module is called \emph{basic} if its indecomposable direct summands are pairwise non-isomorphic. \begin{theoremi}[\textup{= Corollary \ref{main2}}] There exists a bijection between the following for a field $k$. \begin{enumerate} \item Morita equivalence classes of GP-finite Iwanaga-Gorenstein finite-dimensional $k$-algebras $\Lambda$.

 \item Equivalence classes of pairs $(\Gamma,M)$, where $\Gamma$ is a finite-dimensional $k$-algebra with finite global dimension and $M$ is a basic semisimple $\Gamma$-module such that every simple summand of $M$ satisfies the $2$-regular condition and $\Hom_k(M,k) \iso \Ext_\Gamma^2(M,\Gamma)$ holds as left $\Gamma$-modules.